driverlane/ot-infrastructure/README.md

 # OT Infrastructure

-Process for creation of an OpenText solution environment - starting with Azure ARM Templates.
+Process for creation of an OpenText ECM solution environment - starting with Azure ARM Templates.
 Will look at Terraform later (and if there's interest).

 This is early days -so nothing much here yet...